Urban Armor Gear Case Review

 What do you get for $40?
 I have a Samsung Galaxy Note 4, so I will be taking a closer look at the Urban Armor Gear Case from that viewpoint.
 The contents of the box, blessed me with one hardcore looking, military grade phone case, a screen protector, a very small microfiber cloth, a flimsy piece of plastic to remove bubbles from the screen protector, and a small set of instructions.
 The case is a fusion of a soft and a hard case combined into a one piece ballistic beast.
 The screen protector is your run of the mill, thin piece of plastic.
 And the instructions, well you know, tell you how to apply the screen protector.

-Dress the Phone in an Urban Armor Gear Case
+Dress the Phone

 Like any good phone case, it takes a little bit of pressing and prodding to get the case on your phone.
 But that is exactly the way you want it, nice and snug.